CleverCloud/kawa/README.md

 ```

+> note: this is the only instance of copying data in this module and is necessary to not run out of
+> memory unless we change the data structure of `HtxBuffer` (with a real ring buffer for example).
+> Nevertheless this should be negligeable with most shifts copying 0 or very few bytes.

-As a result, the remaining Slices in the out vector reference data that has been moved.
+As a result, the remaining `Store::Slices` in the out vector reference data that has been moved.

 ```rs
 out: [